tudobieudat/githubgql/README.old.md

 * This is a single-page application (SPA) using React.

 * This prototype uses the GitHub GraphQL API.
 GraphQL offers the ability to define precisely the data you want--no more, no less--is a powerful advantage over the REST API endpoints.
-GraphQL lets you replace multiple REST request with a single call to fetch the data you specify.
+GraphQL lets you replace multiple REST requests with a single call to fetch the data you specify.

-* This app has started using Create React App (CRA).
+* I started this app using Create React App (CRA).
 CRA is an officially supported way to create SPAs and offers a modern build setup with zero configuration.
 You don't need to install or configure tools like Webpack, or Babel.
 They are configured and hidden so that developers can focus on the code.

-The boilerplate code generated are very simple, below are three main files: index.html, index.js, and App.js:
+The boilerplate code generated are very simple, below are 3 main files: index.html, index.js, App.js:

 ```
 // index.html